Hosting comparisons

 Use the worksheet before you touch production.
 This worksheet tools page keeps bypass rules, purge scope, and user state coverage in view while you map cache changes to the pages...

-StackHost Atlas publishes managed hosting architecture, migration planning, performance operations, and hosting cost control for revenue-driven sites for founders, growth teams, and agencies that need production-safe hosting guidance without enterprise theatre.
+StackHost Atlas publishes managed hosting architecture, migration planning, performance operations, and hosting cost control for revenue-driven sites for founders, growth teams, and agencies that need production-safe hosting guidance without unnecessary enterprise jargon.
 The homepage is intentionally split into core topics, fix runbooks, comparison pages, trust documentation, and one reusable asset so crawlers can read the site structure without guessing the editorial model.

 StackHost Atlas keeps its privacy, contact, disclaimer, and terms pages visible from the homepage and footer so crawlers and readers can find them without hunting through the site.